 As organizations continue to expand their data analysis competencies, the data science function is becoming more of a team sport with numerous team roles within the data science group.
 Of all these roles, the difference between the data analyst and data scientist role is perhaps the most confusing.
 Indeed, the roles have similar responsibilities.
 Data […]

-A data science life cycle is an iterative set of steps you take to deliver a data science project or product.
+A data science life cycle is an iterative set of data science steps you take to deliver a project or analysis.
 Because every data science project and team are different, every specific data science life cycle is different.
-However, most data science projects tend to flow through the same general life cycle.
-With help from […]
+However, most data science projects tend to flow through the same general life cycle of data science […]

 It’s an understatement that great leadership is challenging and rare.
 And leading data science teams has unique challenges: Stakeholders might get disillusioned by your team’s inability to deliver magic The battle to recruit and retain data science talent is fierce Data science’s ethical dilemmas are particularly perplexing There is not an agreed-upon process for managing […]

-The battle between Data Science vs Software Engineering isn’t really a battle.
+Data Science vs Software Engineering isn’t really a battle.
 Rather these are two somewhat overlapping and complementary fields that are similar in many ways.
-However, dig deeper, and you’ll find key differences: Data science is more exploratory.
-Software engineers are more focused on systems building.
-And data science project management should be […]
+However, dig deeper in the discussion of data science vs software engineering, and you’ll find key differences in the two fields: Data science is more exploratory.
+Software engineers are more focused […]

 So are there new emerging approaches that are data science native?
 Microsoft’s Team Data Science Process (TDSP), Domino Data Lab’s Data Science Life Cycle, and the Data Science Process Alliance’s Data Driven Scrum (DDS) are approaches that are both data science native and agile.
 There are pros and cons specific to each approach but they share some fundamental principles.